biancarsbio/biancarsbio/README.md

 🔍 MSc in Biosciences (UNESP), with a focus on in vivo Pharmacology and Histology.

-📚 BSc + Teaching Degree in Biology (UNESP).
+📚 BSc + Bachelor of Education in Biological Sciences (UNESP).
 Undergraduate thesis on in vivo Reproductive Toxicology.

-🌎 Passionate about translational research and improving women's health.
+🌎 Passionate about science communication, translational research, and improving women's health.

 If you use TMA-based IHC, please check out the new [TMAtools](https://edgeresearch-ca.github.io/TMAtools/) R package!